 Ensure Revenue Is Not Impacted When Your Key Worker Leaves

-Your staff and workers may leave eventually.
+Your employees may leave eventually.
 The possible reasons?
-Too many.
-New family arrangements, desire for a new environment, desire for a career switch, mid life crisis, being headhunted to a new role with higher remuneration (that you cannot match) and many more.
+Too many to count.
+New family arrangements, desire for a new environment, mid-life crisis, being headhunted to a new role with higher remuneration (that you cannot match) and many more.

-As bosses & supervisors, we understand and pray that he/she has made the best decision for themselves and their families.
+As bosses & supervisors, we understand and pray that departure is the best decision made for themselves and their families.
 We bid them farewell and wish them the very best.
 On our plates, we need to quickly find a new helper, ensuring that the company is able to continue functioning with minimum impact to revenue.

 Today is the day

-Today is the best to time for leaders to prepare for the eventual departure of workers, instead of being caught unprepared, resulting in rushed handover with uncompleted bits of puzzles that colleagues or new comers have to pick up.
+Today is the best time for leaders to prepare for the eventual departure of workers.
+We do not want to be caught unprepared, resulting in rushed handover with bits of puzzles that newcomers have to pick up.
 The key idea is to ensure that the new person coming in can quickly pick up the ropes and background of ongoing cases, with minimum impact to our treasured customers and colleagues.

 This is where an Electronic Document Management System (EDMS) comes in.
-It has become a cornerstone system in Singapore enterprises for Productivity, Governance & Business Continuity.
-It is also the solid rock that forms the foundation for practical Enterprise Digital Transformation to build on.
+It is a cornerstone system in facilitating productivity, corporate governance & business continuity.

 What is a Document Management System?

-The Document Management System is central digital portal where systematic folders and sub-folders are setup by administrators and consultants (during the implementation phase).
-The folders hierarchy typically mirrors the setup of the company with divisions, departments, sub-departments and teams.
-As every company is different, folder structures are not uniform across different companies.
+A Document Management System is a central repository where folders and access rights are pre-created and controlled by administrators (often with the help of certified consultants during the implementation phase).
+The folder hierarchy mirrors the setup of the company with divisions, departments, sub-departments, and teams.
+As every company is different, folder structures may not be similar across different companies.
 Consultants will understand the process flow within each company and recommend the sweetest setup that is intuitive and practical for the employees.

 Crucial documents of all formats are filed by every employee into the proper folders and sub folders.
-Crucial documents include agreements, minutes of meetings, email corespondents and well as attachments within emails.
-(Most reputable Document Management Systems performs the function of Email Management Systems as well.)
-Administrators controls the creation of folders and supports with the creations of new folders as requested by staff.
-Administrators will evaluate if a request is justified to ensure that there is no duplication of folders; or folders that serves the same function.
+Crucial documents include agreements, minutes of meetings, email correspondences and well as the attachments within emails (Most reputable Document Management Systems performs the function of Email Management Systems as well.)
+Administrators control the creation of folders and support with the creations of new folders.
+Administrators will ensure that there is no duplication of folders; or folders that serve the same function.
 The Document Management System will at the same time carry out de-duplication to ensure that the same document is not uploaded twice by different users within the same folder.
 These 2 mechanisms work together to ensure that there is a single source of truth.
-There is no duplicates of the same document that will confuse users, casting doubts if the particular file is the latest version.
-Newer versions of the same document will be file on top of the older versions.
-Users can track back to see the older versions and know what are the changes made.
+There are no duplicates of the same document that will confuse users, casting doubts if a particular file is the latest version.
+Newer versions of the same document will be filed on top of the older versions with the proper version control.
+Users can track back to see the older versions and know what changes are made.